zofer1/pingit/README.md

 # Allow outbound ICMP (pings)
 sudo ufw allow out proto icmp from any to any icmptype 8

-# Allow Prometheus scrape (local only recommended)
+# Allow web dashboard access (from your network)
-sudo ufw allow from 127.0.0.1 to any port 8000
+sudo ufw allow from 192.168.1.0/24 to any port 7030
 ```

 ## 📁 File Structure